Philip K. Dick’s 1968 novel asks if androids dream of electric sheep because they’re just like us, or because they’re smart enough to fake it.

 Humans in this tomb-like world are lost, alone, and fast losing what sets them apart from their android servants.
 The species isn’t dead, but boy is it only just clinging on.
 And yet, like the kipple that creeps everywhere (i.e., entropy – see also Sunshine), death is inevitable.

-Iran Deckard is initially painted as a cold, bitter woman more robot than loving wife, while the dubiously nubile Rachael Rosen – an android – has the sexual allure.
+The text initially paints Iran Deckard as a cold, bitter woman, more robot than loving wife, while the dubiously nubile Rachael Rosen – an android – has the sexual allure.
 Dubious because she’s just 18 and built more like a girl than a woman.

 People are so cut off from the supposedly human quality of empathy that most of them use mood organs and empathy boxes to dial up their emotions instead.
 In other words, even the humans are playing at being human.